PPLunchtimeScala/2_Poker-Hands/README.md

 These are listed and explained at https://en.wikipedia.org/wiki/List_of_poker_hands

 ##Tests
-If your code is correct, the following asserts should pass:
+If your code is correct, the following asserts should pass.
+Use these as the acceptance criteria for your code.
 ```scala
 assert(PokerApp.identifyHand(List("AC", "4D", "QC", "3H", "10S") == "High card: Queen of clubs")
 ```